Fly-76/NorImmo/README.md

 # NORIMMO

-For this exercise, we will use HTML, CSS, JS and the Bootstrap framework, to create a NorImmo real estate agency site.
+For this exercise, we work as a team, Franck and me.
+We will use HTML, CSS, JS and the Bootstrap framework, to create a NorImmo real estate agency site.

 ## Technical criteria